TheWinrarz/csci345/src/hw1/README.md

 "Read-Me"

+"Password Cracker"

+Homework Assignment #1 \
+Daniel Lee and Phillip Wilson

-The first argument is the absolute path of the password file
+The first argument will be the absolute path of the file containing the users and hashed passwords. \
+The second argument will be the absolute path of the file containing the word list.